eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Comparing the status of the memory at the start and end of this final `global mark phase` increment shows that:

 - As expected, the final global mark phase increment does not reclaim any free memory.
-- The remembered set metastructure has been marginally rebuilt.
-The card count has increased slightly, and the number of stable regions has dropped from 130 to 127. <!--and the amount of available memory in the metastructure has increased from 91% to 94%.-->
+- The remembered set metastructure was marginally rebuilt.
+The card count has increased slightly, and the number of stable regions dropped from 130 to 127. <!--and the amount of available memory in the metastructure increased from 91% to 94%.-->
 - The number of overflow regions remains unchanged.
 The final global mark phase increment did not manage to rebuild any overflow regions.

-Following the final global mark increment, the global mark cycles completes and the GC ends the STW pause.
+Following the final global mark increment, the global mark cycle completes and the GC ends the STW pause.

 ```xml
 <cycle-end id="1225" type="global mark phase" contextid="1154" timestamp="2021-02-26T11:17:37.034" />